kittykatattack/ga/README.md

   want to use into your game.
 Or, if you're not worried about the extra size, just link the whole thing; it's pretty tiny anyway.
 - Yes, Ga is mobile friendly!
-- Yes, the core GA.js engine is less than 6k minified and zipped!
+- Yes, the core `ga.js` engine is less than 6k minified and zipped!
   It's all you need to start making any any 2D action, puzzle or strategy game.

 And the coolest part?
-If you were alone on a desert island with only a saltwater powered laptop, an unlimited supply of coconuts, and a copy of the GA.js you could recreate the entire history of 2D video games, from Spacewar! to Flappy Bird.
+If you were alone on a desert island with only a saltwater powered laptop, an unlimited supply of coconuts, and a copy of `ga.js` you could recreate the entire history of 2D video games, from Spacewar! to Flappy Bird.

 Coming very soon...